Sangyoon-Bae/fmriprep_preprocessing/README.md

 # Final using Job Scheduler
 - make_each_job.sh : Dividing commands of jobs.txt into each subjects and saving as sh files
+- time.sh : Apply timeseries.py code to a fmriprep of one subject (similar to atlas_one.sh)